pdxiv/claude-adventure/scott-adams-engine.md

 Room 0 is a special "storeroom" for objects not currently in play.
 The player cannot normally access this room.
 The last room is often reserved as a "limbo" where the player is sent when they die.

-### Items
+### Objects

-Items are objects that can be manipulated in the game.
-Each item has:
+Objects are objects that can be manipulated in the game.
+Each object has:

 ```
-Item {
+Object {
     Text              // Description text (may include "/NOUN/" for auto-get)
-    Location          // Current location of the item
+    Location          // Current location of the object
-    InitialLocation   // Original location of the item (implicit, not stored separately)
+    InitialLocation   // Original location of the object (implicit, not stored separately)
-    AutoGet           // Text after "/" in item description (optional)
+    AutoGet           // Text after "/" in object description (optional)
 }
 ```

-In the data file, items are stored as a description string followed by a location number:
+In the data file, objects are stored as a description string followed by a location number:

 ```
 "Glowing *FIRESTONE*" 0